UniMath/agda-unimath/src/orthogonal-factorization-systems/stable-orthogonal-factorization-systems.lagda.md

 ## Idea

 A **stable orthogonal factorization system** is an orthogonal factorization system whose left class is stable under pullbacks.

-The right class is in fact always stable under pullbacks.
+The right class of an orthogonal factorization system is always stable under pullbacks.

 ## Definition